thodsaphon-nueng/miniworld_cicd/README.md

 # miniworld_cicd
-This repository will simulate a complete CICD process using Docker Compose + Minikube.
+This repo is a simulation of a complete CICD process using Docker Compose + Minikube.